NaoNaoOnline/apischema/README.md

 ##### Object.Symbol

 `Object.Symbol` search queries execute arbitrary logic to return resource objects matching certain use case requirements.
-The search query below resolves to the list of events the calling user reacted to in the past.
+The search query below resolves to the list of events the provided user ID liked in the past.

 ```json
 {